Our2020View/Our2020View.github.io/ourview.md

 1. More room – very comfortable sleeping for four +
 2. Microwave on battery power – new for 2020
 3. Induction cook top – no more burning fossil fuels to make pancakes
+4. 12 Volt / compressor fridge - gets cold, and stays cold, very quickly  (Regardless of the slope on the site)
-4. Roof access port – rooftop flexibility into the future – new for 2020
+5. Roof access port – rooftop flexibility into the future – new for 2020
-5. Large shower – when compared to a Class B!
+6. Large shower – when compared to a Class B!
-6. Residential mattress – full time setup - ease of access
+7. Residential mattress – full time setup - ease of access
-7. Electric heat pump – less use of a portable micro heater
+8. Electric heat pump – less use of a portable micro heater
-8. Big 2000 watt inverter – now allows the microwave to run off of battery power – new for 2020
+9. Big 2000 watt inverter – now allows the microwave to run off of battery power – new for 2020
-9. Tankless water heater – no longer carrying around 60 lbs of water - new for 2020
+10. Tankless water heater – no longer carrying around 60 lbs of water - new for 2020
-10. Tank sensors that work – sensors on the outside of tanks, what a concept!
+11. Tank sensors that work – sensors on the outside of tanks, what a concept!
-11. Freshwater above the floor – no more frozen fresh water lines when it gets cold
+12. Freshwater above the floor – with a minor mod, no more frozen fresh water lines when it gets cold
-12. Heated holding tanks – useful for those morning departure dumps in the spring and fall
+13. Heated holding tanks – useful for those morning departure dumps in the spring and fall
-13. Black tank flush – always wanted one of these!
+14. Black tank flush – always wanted one of these!
-14. Dump valves that can be maintained – ease of access and servicing
+15. Dump valves that can be maintained – ease of access and servicing
-15. Large holding tanks – four times that of our Class Bs
+16. Large holding tanks – four times that of our Class Bs
-16. Enough storage that we don’t need to carry our Stow-a-Way2 hitch cargo carrier
+17. Enough storage that we don’t need to carry our Stow-a-Way2 hitch cargo carrier
-17. Can now carry bikes on the back
+18. Can now carry bikes on the back
-18. Ease of access to the battery bay
+19. Ease of access to the battery bay
-19. Easy Lithium upgrade – new for 2020
+20. Easy Lithium upgrade – new for 2020
-20. Roof is easily accessible via ladder
+21. Roof is easily accessible via ladder
-21. The Satellite radio antenna is on the roof – full time signal reception!
+22. The Satellite radio antenna is on the roof – full time signal reception!
 Go Figure!
-22. The entire coach is accessible with the slide in - perfect for being “on the go” or winter camping
+23. The entire coach is accessible with the slide in - perfect for being “on the go” or winter camping
-23. The propane solenoid shutoff valve has been removed – no parasitic battery drain -  new for 2020
+24. The propane solenoid shutoff valve has been removed – no parasitic battery drain -  new for 2020
-24. A fairly decent occupant and cargo carrying capacity (OCCC) - around 1300 lbs for us
+25. A fairly decent occupant and cargo carrying capacity (OCCC) - around 1300 lbs for us
-25. An OCCC that allowed Winnebago to include a spare tire
+26. An OCCC that allowed Winnebago to include a spare tire
-26. An OCCC that gave Winnebago the capability to allow three passengers in the coach
+27. An OCCC that gave Winnebago the capability to allow three passengers in the coach

 The disadvantages for us: